shaunday/ToDos/README.md

 ---

 ## Testing
-- Unit tests for core logic in both client and server (see `*.Tests` projects).
+- Unit tests (MSTest) for core logic in both client and server
-- Simulators for load and concurrency testing.
-- To run tests: open solution in Visual Studio, build, and run tests via Test Explorer.
-- **Multi-client/system testing:** Use Visual Studio's multi-startup profiles to launch both the server and orchestrator, simulating many clients.
-Alternatively, launch both executables manually to observe real-time sync and concurrency behavior.
+- Orchestrator enables manual and structured testing by launching multiple clients and providing a combined logs viewer with filtering
+- Simulator supports template-based task execution (script files with task lists) for repeatable, automated scenario testing
+- Multi-client/system testing via Visual Studio multi-startup profiles or manual launch

 ---

 ## Extensibility & Future Improvements
+- Layered, interface-driven architecture makes it easy to add new features, layers, or services
-- Easy to extend with new features (e.g., advanced filtering, notifications).
+- Easy to extend with new features (e.g., advanced filtering, notifications)
-- Real authentication and authorization.
+- Real authentication and authorization
+- On permanent disconnect, prompt UI to notify the user or allow manual retry
+- Use a timer or debounce logic to prevent multiple rapid calls
+- Add visual indication of offline queued tasks and their resolution

 ---

 ## Highlights
-- **Comprehensive Feature Set & Scalability:** The codebase is large because it implements a wide range of features (real-time sync, locking, tagging, filtering, authentication, offline support, etc.), and is architected for scalability and extensibility.
-- **Separation for Testability & Maintainability:** Strong separation of concerns is maintained throughout the solution, with clear boundaries between client, server, and common projects.
-Coding files (logic, view models, services) are structurally separated from XAML/UI files, ensuring maintainability, clarity, and ease of testing.
-- **Production-Grade Patterns:** The project uses production-grade design patterns (MVVM, Repository, Pub/Sub, DI, CQRS, etc.) and robust error handling, not just “getting it working.”
-- **Zero Warnings:** The solution builds with zero warnings and near-zero messages, reflecting a high standard of code quality.
-- **Adaptability:** While this project demonstrates a full-featured, scalable architecture, the same principles can be applied to deliver smaller, focused solutions as needed.
+- Large codebase due to features, separation, testability, scalability
+- Production-grade patterns, zero warnings, adaptable for smaller solutions